hazem-magdy-rezk/spark/README.md

 files in repository:

-      Data    : the song data & log data in Json format dl.cfg  : the config credentials
+      song_data    : the song data & log data in Json format log_data     : the log data in Json format dl.cfg       : the config credentials
       etl.py       : the python script

 how to run python script :
 1- open terminal